-PillarCare is a provider of Personal Care at home.
-The following document, which should be read in conjunction with our Service User Guide, outlines our Terms and Conditions of Service by which you, the Client, accept the services of PillarCare.
-You accept that these Terms and Conditions of Service have been made available to you, and that any acceptance by you of the services provided by PillarCare will constitute a contract with PillarCare incorporating these Terms and Conditions of Service.
+PillarCare is the trading name of PillarCare Agency Ltd and a provider of Personal Care at home.
+This document, which should be read in conjunction with PillarCare’s Service User Guides, outlines PillarCare’s Terms & Conditions of Service by which the Client accepts the services of PillarCare and accepts that these Terms & Conditions of Service have been made available to the Client, and that the acceptance by the Client of the services provided by PillarCare will constitute a contract with PillarCare incorporating these Terms & Conditions of Service.

-"The PillarCare Agency” which is licensed by the Care Quality Commission provides domiciliary care to people who wish to remain living in their own homes.
-The Agency operates from offices at The Business Centre, 36 Gloucester Avenue, Primrose Hill, London NW1 7BB.
+PillarCare which is licensed by the Care Quality Commission, provides domiciliary care to people who wish to remain living in their own homes and operates from offices at The Business Centre, 36 Gloucester Avenue, Primrose Hill, London NW1 7BB.

 “The Client” is the person who commissions the services of PillarCare and who is contractually liable for payment of its fees.